 Poussins, French for chicks, are young chickens, sometimes called spatchcocks.
 They’re a good size to serve whole or halved, but you can also make this dish with a regular-size chicken and just increase the cooking time.
-Use a good organic bird, like the ones from Eugowra Game Birds, and a good naturally thick yoghurt, such as Meredith Dairy.
 I love the flavour of preserved lemon, and this delicious salata (Arabic for salad) is great with any poultry, seafood or just over rice with yoghurt.
 It’s easy to make your own preserved lemons and great to use every part of them; in this recipe the brine adds salt and acid to the marinade and the flesh goes into the birds’ cavities before roasting.
 I like to keep the Arabic influence going with the wine match, Momento Mori’s Staring at the Sun is a blend of vermentino, fiano and moscato giallo that has lovely notes of musk, orange blossom and ginger that work so well with this dish.
 See video below for another yoghurt sauce that’s delicious with this dish.

 Preserved Lemon & Herb Salata